Tornado outbreak of January 12, 2023: Hollonville–Griffin–Experiment–Locust Grove, Georgia

 As the EF2 Alps tornado was occluding and weakening, a new circulation southeast of it within the same parent supercell produced this large, intense rain-wrapped tornado that touched down just a mile west of the community of Hollonville in Pike County along SR 362 at 4:10 p.m.
 EST (21:11 UTC).
 After causing EF0 tree and roof damage at the beginning of its path, the tornado strengthened to EF1 intensity as it continued to the northeast, snapping and uprooting numerous trees.
 Around this time, the broad mesocyclone responsible for this tornado produced three other tornadoes in quick succession, while this tornado abruptly turned to the north-northeast and weakened as crossed into Spalding County, producing only sporadic EF0 tree damage.
-As it reached Blanton Mill Road, the tornado made a sharp to turn to the east and strengthened back to EF1 strength, snapping and uprooting and causing major roof damage to an outbuilding on Rover-Zetella Road as it entered the west edge of Griffin.
-As it began grow in size after crossing the road, the tornado rapidly intensified to EF3 strength as it entered a small residential subdivision along West Road and Kendall Drive.
+As it reached Blanton Mill Road, the tornado made a sharp to turn to the east and strengthened back to EF1 strength, snapping and uprooting trees and causing major roof damage to an outbuilding on Rover-Zetella Road as it entered the west edge of Griffin.
+As it began grow in size after crossing the road, the tornado rapidly intensified to high-end EF3 strength as it entered a small residential subdivision along West Road and Kendall Drive.
 Several homes were either heavily damaged or completely destroyed in this area, including two poorly anchored homes that were leveled and swept off their foundations.
 A resident inside one of the homes took shelter in a bathtub which, along with all the plumbing, was ripped off the foundation and thrown into nearby woods, though he was not injured.
 Intense tree damage was also noted in this area, and winds were estimated to have reached 155 mph.
 The tornado then absorbed two of the other tornadoes to its south and weakened to EF2 strength, but grew to over a mile-wide as it crossed SR 16 and moved through additional residential areas in the western part of Griffin.
 Many trees were downed, and homes in neighborhoods in The Club at Shoal Creek area and along North Pine Hill Drive sustained EF1 to EF2 damage.
 Maintaining its strength, the tornado then moved into Experiment, an unincorporated community located on the north side of Griffin near the University of Georgia campus.